PhysiCell-Tools/python-loader/man/TUTORIAL_fiji_imagej.md

 ## Running Fiji Imagej

-Please follow the official documentation to learn how to run the software.
+Please work through the official documentation to learn how to run the software.
 + https://imagej.net/learn/

 That's it.
 The rest is analysis within fiij imagej!